-The seasonally adjusted index of labour costs full time equivalent (Fte) decreases by 0.4% on a quarter-over-quarter basis, with a reduction in both components: wages and salaries (-0.3%) and social security contributions (-0.9%).
-On a year-over-year basis, total labour cost increases by 0.5%, due to the combined effect of an growth of wages and salaries(+0.2%) and of social security contributions (1.4%.)
+The seasonally adjusted index of labour costs full time equivalent (Fte) shows a growth on a quarterover-quarter basis, equal to 0.6%, and the same increase is recorded by its components wages and salaries and social security contributions (both +0.6%).
+On a year-over-year basis, total labour cost increases by 0.2%, due to the increase in wages and salaries (+0.5%) and the decline in social security contributions (-0.3%).

-The job vacancy rate is 2.1%, reaching the maximum level since 2016 (when the serie began), and shows an increase both to the previous quarter (0.1 percentage points) and to the same quarter of the previous year (0.9 percentage points).
+The job vacancy rate is 2.2% and shows an increase to the previous quarter (0.2 percentage points) and to the same quarter of the previous year (0.4 percentage points).

-The Italian Methodological note shows the confidence intervals of sample estimates of the main not-seasonally adjusted indicators of labour supply and demand.
+The Italian Methodological note shows the confidence intervals of sample estimates of the main notseasonally adjusted indicators of labour supply and demand.